-- Sort: Eliminate that which is not needed.
+- Sort (Seiri): Eliminate that which is not needed.

-- Shine: Clean and inspect the work area.
+- Shine (Seisou): Clean and inspect the work area.

 Why Is 5S Important in Manufacturing?

-While 5S was first developed in the context of the automotive industry, it is now widely considered an essential element of any lean manufacturing program, regardless of industry.
+While 5S was first developed in the context of the automotive industry, it is now widely considered an essential step for any lean manufacturing program, regardless of industry.

-Embedding 5S as part of daily life within your company means much more than an improved organization, sustained cleaning routines, and efficient activity flows.
+Embedding 5S as part of daily tasks within your company means much more than improved organization, sustained cleaning routines, and efficient activity flows.
 By using the 5S methodology, operators are encouraged to improve their overall work environment and reduce muda or waste.

 Adherence to 5S standards is considered the foundation of Total Productive Maintenance (TPM) and an integral part of the Toyota Production System (TPS).
 5S also creates a stable platform from which Kaizen activities can be launched.